Skip to main content

 If you receive subsidies, your tax forms will still come directly from the Federal Marketplace.

-• You’ll continue to receive your Explanation of Benefits (EOBs) and updates on your claims through the end of the year.
+• You’ll continue to receive your Explanation of Benefits (EOBs) and updates on your 2025 claims.
 If you’re registered on the Aetna member website, you can track everything there, too.

-If there’s a question about a claim that isn’t resolved by year-end, don’t worry—our customer service team will be available in 2026 to help get it sorted out.
+If there’s a question about a claim that isn’t resolved, don’t worry—our customer service team will be available in 2026 to help get it sorted out.

 Questions?
 We’re here to help.